Track II: Religious Thought

 Affiliated Track Faculty

-John Berthrong, M. David Eckel, Walter Fluker, Ray Hart, Diana Lobel, Robert Neville, Mary Elizabeth Moore, Shelly Rambo, C. Allen Speight, Bryan P. Stone, Wesley Wildman, Claire Wolfteich, Michael Zank
+John Berthrong, M. David Eckel, Walter Fluker, Ray Hart, Andrea Hollingsworth, Diana Lobel, Robert Neville, Mary Elizabeth Moore, Shelly Rambo, C. Allen Speight, Bryan P. Stone, Wesley Wildman, Claire Wolfteich, Michael Zank

 This program guides students to develop skills in analytic thought and expertise in one of the following disciplines: philosophy of religion, comparative religious thought, historical/analytic theology, and religious ethics.
 Specialized research programs within this track include: (i) historical study of religious thought in one of these disciplines, (ii) analytic interpretations of religious subject matters within the domain of religious ideas, and (iii) the interdisciplinary study of religious thought in relation to cognate fields in the humanities, literary studies, fine arts, and social sciences.